richiebono/orders/README.md

 ```

-you can the the same credentials from backend to login on frontend.
+You can use the same credentials from backend to login on frontend.

 ## Destroy the kind cluster, and all of its resources: